 The cover 40 also serves as a magazine tool as the cover latch 43 will fit between the feed lips 21 so as to push rounds of ammunition 50 out of the magazine 1 (FIGS. 11a-11c).
-It 40 also has a specialized gauge 49 to determine if the feed lips 21 have either splayed or compressed in a manner to prevent operability of the magazine with the weapon.
+It also has a specialized gauge 49 to determine if the feed lips 21 have either splayed or compressed in a manner to prevent 60 operability of the magazine with the weapon (FIGS. 10-10e).
 Gauge 49 is a flared area, specially sized depending upon the size of ammunition, slightly above latch 43.
-The operable magazine 1 will 45 accommodate the latch 43 between the feed lips 21, but not the gauge.
-If the latch 43 is unable to fit between feed lips 21, then the feed lips 21 have compressed in some manner, perhaps due to impact or compression damage, and the magazine 1 is then not fit for use.
-If the gauge 49 is able to fit between 50 feed lips 21, then the feed lips 21 have splayed, perhaps due to long term storage without the impact cover 40, and the magazine 1 is not fit for use.
-Measurements of the gauge and latch widths will be dependent upon the type of ammunition used.
-Likewise, this magazine 1 is capable of being used in multiple 55 cover and interfacing geometry on the casing with which to weapon platforms, each with its own tolerances.
-The widths of the latch 43 and gauge 49 would be dependent upon those tolerances and different weapon platforms may be accommodated by merely fashioning a different version of the impact cover 40 for that platform, without changing the magazine as 60 internal curve through a majority of the length of the magaa whole.
+The operable magazine 1 will accommodate the latch 43 between the feed lips 21, but not the gauge.
+If the latch 43 is unable to fit 65 between feed lips 21, then the feed lips 21 have compressed in some manner, perhaps due to impact or compression damage, and the magazine 1 is then not fit for use.
+If the gauge 49 is able to fit between feed lips 21, then the feed lips 21 have splayed, perhaps due to long term storage without the impact cover 40, and the magazine 1 is not fit for use.
+Measurements of the gauge and latch widths will be dependent upon the type of ammunition used Likewise, this magazine 1 is capable of being used in multiple weapon platforms, each with its own tolerances.
+The widths of the latch 43 and gauge 49 would be dependent upon those tolerances and different weapon platforms may be accommodated by merely fashioning a different version of the impact cover 40 for that platform, without changing the magazine as a whole.
 Impact cover 40 may also be used to depress the locking plate tab 26 so as to remove the floor plate 20 (FIGS. 12a-12c).

-It should also be noted that magazine body 10 presents a constant internal curve, with slight straightening near the 65 interior rear face of the feed lips only to allow interface with a weapon.
+It should also be noted that magazine body 10 presents a constant internal curve, with slight straightening near the interior rear face of the feed lips only to allow interface with a weapon.
 As such, the follower 30 and associated ammunition travel more smoothly through the magazine body 10 with lessened round stack variation.